 You can also experience Whale watching on Maui from a kayak or canoe perspective.
 It might be also combined with a snorkel.
 We haven’t tried this one yet, as we love taking pictures.
 And it’s not easy to take pictures when you have to use your arms to paddle and stay afloat.
 But it seems pretty thrilling and adventurous types of whale-watching tours.
 For sure it’s an excellent idea for people who love water sports and activities.
 It’s also the most eco-friendly way to enjoy the ultimate whale-watching experience.

 The Best Maui Whale Watching Tours

-There are many types of whale-watching tours on Maui.
-So depending on the needs, interests, and budget, everyone will find something for themselves.
-Our three the best Maui Whale Watching tours (it is our subjective opinion) are
+There are many types of whale-watching tours in Maui.
+So depending on their needs, interests, and budget, everyone will find something for themselves.
+Our three best Maui Whale Watching tours (it is our subjective opinion) are

 - Snorkel & Whale & Dolphin Tour.
 We love this tour!
 In our opinion is one of the best Maui whale watching tours combined with snorkel and admiring dolphins.
-So much wildlife during one time!
-Exotic fish and turtles, you can admire the magnificent natural world, underwater formation, and life.
+So much wildlife at one time!
+Exotic fish and turtles, you can admire the magnificent natural world, underwater formations, and life.
 Dolphins are so beautiful, and we saw them pretty close.
-If you like snorkel book it.
+If you like snorkeling book it.

 - Rafting Tour.
 We love this rafting whale watching trip for the fact that it gives a lot of adrenaline and emotions.
 The impressions are unforgettable.
 The views and the proximity of the whales are breathtaking.
 You can admire the acrobatics of the whales and their flapping fins so close.
 Check it here.